-If you are feeling REALLY adventurous (and possible cheap), you might be starting your plants from seeds.
-I’ll describe the details of this below if this is your choice, but for now I want to focus on the dangers (not really, unless you have a phobia of thinning seedlings, like I do) of planting seeds versus live plant purchases.
+If you are feeling REALLY adventurous (and possibly cheap), you might be starting your plants from seeds.
+I’ll describe the details of this below if this is your choice, but for now, I want to focus on the dangers (not really, unless you have a phobia of thinning seedlings as I do) of planting seeds versus live plant purchases.

 Seed packets on average cost around a buck fifty, whereas a started, live, healthy plant may run you anywhere from $2 to $6.
 The perks of purchasing live plants are that they require very little advanced planning, and can be easily placed in the garden once the time is right.
 With a small, beginner’s garden in mind, this shouldn’t set you back too much cost wise, but if you are cheap (like me- no shame), you will go crazy with the seed packets.
 Live plants take up space in your cart, of which you eventually run out of.
 Seed packets don’t.
 And they are easy to collect.

-But in all seriousness, if you have space to start your seeds indoors, or even the temperatures to sow them directly in ground, your biggest mistake is going to be planting too many, and not thinning your seedlings.
+But in all seriousness, if you have space to start your seeds indoors or even the temperatures to sow them directly in the ground, your biggest mistake is going to be planting too many, and not thinning your seedlings.
 I am totally guilty of this as I feel I am murdering helpless baby plants by thinning – which of course ruins my harvest later on and makes my garden look unruly.
-Because of this I suggest limiting the amount of seeds you plant, AFTER you limit the seed packet choices!
+Because of this, I suggest limiting the number of seeds you plant, AFTER you limit the seed packet choices!
 You can also mix and match and purchase certain plants, but sow the seeds of the rest, such as root vegetables for example.

 As mentioned, choosing 8 to 12 varieties of plants for your first experimentation with vegetable gardening is the best way to help you learn as you go.
 There are a few plants that are better than others as well due to their ease of getting started, as well as hardiness, and good harvest yield, as well as others that provide benefits to your garden as well.

 Some of the best choices to start with include the following.
-Consider limiting yourself for the first year to see how much space each takes up, and try not to plant more than one viing
+Consider limiting yourself for the first year to see how much space each takes up.

 Radishes are fast growers and easy to sow from seed.
 In fact, you can plant in spring, harvest, and plant again in later summer for a second, autumnal harvest.

-Beets are another fast growing, and easy to care for plant.
+Beets are another fast-growing, and easy to care for the plant.
 You can easily get multiple harvests in one growing season.

-Salad greens are the plant that keep on giving, Well care for lettuces and spinach thrive through the growing conditions under the correct conditions (avoid full sun in the heat of the summer) and will provide you with a plethora of salad all season long.
+Salad greens are the plant that keeps on giving, Well care for lettuces and spinach thrive through the growing conditions under the correct conditions (avoid the full sun in the heat of the summer) and will provide you with a plethora of salad all season long.

 Green beans put out a LOT of beans, and are super easy to can, or freeze for winter use!